sjgray/Multi-EditROM-Builder/readme.txt

 Building a Set Image
 --------------------

+The Mode option lets you chose how 2K ROMs are handled.
+Pad will pad the file with zeros.
+Duplicate will duplicate the file.
+For Firmware (Editor, Kernal, BASIC etc) ROMs you'll probably want to Pad the file, unless you are creating a set for a ROM socket of 2K with the high address set HI.
+For character sets you'll probably want to duplicate.

+The "Allow short files" option lets you select binaries less than exactly 2K.

 When your slots are set click "Build It!".
 It will check all 16 slots to make sure:

 1) The file exists